 If you’re looking to save money across pantry items such as nuts, seeds, flours and meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to take a look.

-- 2 tablespoons arrowroot powder (or tapioca flour)
+- 2 tbsp arrowroot powder (or tapioca flour)

 - Line a small round cake tin with baking paper and scrape the thick batter into the tin.